spice-h2020/SON/README.md

 ### Existing ontologies re-used

 The SPICE ontology network doesn't want to reinvent the wheel.
+Lots of [awesome ontologies](Awesome_ontologies.md) are avaible at the state-of-the-art.
-It relies and possibly extends state-of-the-art ontologies.
-Here we provide a list of ontologies reused or recommended for the SPICE project.
+SON relies and possibly extends these ontologies.
+Here, we provide a list of ontologies reused or recommended for the SPICE project together with a link to the issue where the need of the ontology emerged.
+The issue discusses the requirement that motivates the use of the ontology and provides an example of use.

 Linguistic data